dantegates/dantegates.github.io/_posts/2018-05-24-From-Docker-to-Kubernetes.md

 To recap, in only 4 lines of code we

-1. We fired up a local kubernetes cluster.
+1. We fired up a local Kubernetes cluster.
 2. We used the built in `helm create` tool to give us a basic Helm chart template.
 3. We installed the nginx Helm chart to the cluster with `helm install`.
 The service type was set to `NodePort` to expose the service outside of the cluster.
-The bitnami tutorial contains for details on this.
+The Bitnami tutorial contains for details on this.
 4. We verified that we could interact with the service.

 So far, this was pretty easy.